hartwigmedical/hmftools/sage/README.md

 - If no germline filtering is desired set ref_sample_count = 0.
 - If the patient has a bone marrow donor and reference samples for both patient and donor are avaialable, then SAGE can subtract germline calls from both by setting ref_sample_count = 2.

 Additionally, SAGE can be run in a germline mode by setting the germline sample to be the 'tumor'.
-Please mored details[here](https://github.com/hartwigmedical/hmftools/blob/master/sage/GERMLINE.md).
+Please mored details [here](https://github.com/hartwigmedical/hmftools/blob/master/sage/GERMLINE.md).

 ## Read context